A Better Way to Read the Gospels

 Matthew’s most noticeable literary feature (in my opinion) is the way he organizes his gospel account around five key teaching units.
 If this is new to you, stop reading this article and go look at chapters 5-7, 10, 13, 18 and 23-25.

 The author concludes each teaching block with a concluding statement that reads something like this, “When Jesus finished all these sayings…”.
-Through this brief statement, the author concludes each teaching block and guides the reader back into the narrative.
+Through this brief statement, the author concludes each teaching block and guides the reader back into the ongoing narrative.
 Again, stop reading this article and go see for yourself.

 Teaching.
 Narrative.
 Teaching.
 Narrative.
 Teaching.
 Narrative.
 You get the point.